-Interviews are another great way to show off your expertise.
+Interviews are another great way to show off your expertise and increase brand mentions.
 Find industry-leading e-magazines and print magazines and offer to be interviewed or offer to submit a guest post.
 You may be surprised by how many publications will jump at the chance to receive high-quality content from an expert in the field.

-Engaging with people online is a wonderful way to build your website’s reputation and get insight into information gaps in your industry.
+Engaging with people online is a wonderful way to build your brand online and get insight into information gaps in your industry.
 The biggest bang-for-your-buck when it comes to forums is creating a community forum on your website.

 By providing users with a place to ask one another questions, you’re creating a self-service help desk.
 Which increases traffic…—Forums have even more SEO value such as: